-Grocery shopping isn’t fun, like shopping for clothes or gifts.
-We tend to form habits around our weekly shopping outing… finding the closest store and walking every aisle like a zombie, anyone?
-By doing the same old, same old, you could very well be leaving savings on the table or lugging things home that could have been shipped right to your door.
+Unlike shopping for clothes or gifts, grocery shopping isn’t fun.
+And now that we’re dashing in and out of the store as quickly as possible due to the pandemic, it’s even less so.
+While those quick trips might be helping to keep us safe, you could very well be leaving savings on the table or lugging things home that could have been shipped right to your door.
 If this sounds familiar, then maybe it’s time to shake things up and do things a bit differently, starting with these grocery shopping hacks!
+And don’t worry, they won’t extend your time spent in-store.

 Do you belong to the loyalty program at your local grocery store?
 If your favorite store has a program, join it ASAP so you can start reaping the benefits of exclusive savings, and racking up points for free stuff.
 Once you have that handled, you can save even more by installing a grocery savings app, like Ibotta, or the Flipp App on your smartphone.
 They are a little different, but they are designed to help you save even more on the things you’re already buying.
 Check them out and see which one appeals to you.
 You’ll be happy that you did!

 Whether you live in a city or the suburbs, dragging all those groceries around is a pain!
 Why not order some of your necessities online?
-The pricing can be competitive–or even lower in some cases–and you’ll avoid back strain.
-Some of my favorite sites for purchasing things like paper goods, snacks and cleaning products are Amazon, Target, and Walmart.
+You might pay a bit for delivery, but the convenience can be worth it.
+Some of my favorite sites for purchasing groceries are Amazon (via Whole Foods), Target, and Walmart.

-Also, to save even more on your online shopping, install a free browser extension, like Rakuten or Honey.
-As you shop online, a pop-up will alert you to available savings opportunities.
+Also, to save even more on your online shopping, install a free browser extension, like Rakuten for cashback offers, or Slickdeals for coupons and sales.
+As you shop online, a pop-up will alert you to these opportunities, and you just click to activate them.
 There are some restrictions on grocery savings, but this will be clearly noted in the pop-up.

 If there are certain items that you go through quickly, like toilet paper or snacks for your kids’ lunches, buy them in bulk.
 If you have a Costco, Sam’s Club or BJ’s membership, shop there.
 But if not, try Boxed.com, an online wholesale club with no membership fees and free shipping on orders over $49.
 Before buying, always compare the price per unit to what you pay at the grocery store.
 It’s usually lower, but not always.